makeruniverse/docs/docs/makerblog/blog.md

 In this thought experiment, the Empire State Building serves as a [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).
 The existence of Schelling Points indicates that coordination without communication is possible.

-Now, imagine this: You are part of a product team developing a radically new user experience powered by AI.
-There are no buttons, no interfaces—everything is controlled by speech.
-Understanding the Schelling Points of your product experience will determine whether your users are captivated or simply lost.
+Now, imagine this: You are part of a product team developing a revolutionary AI-powered user experience with no buttons or interfaces.Everything is speech-controlled.
+Identifiying the Schelling Points in your product experience will determine whether your users are captivated or simply lost.

 <br />